Installing Linux

 I want corporations to thrive, but its things like this, intentionally designing this computer to make it as hard as possible to change the operating system that drove me to start using Linux in the first place.

 Capitalism is private property and free enterprise.
 Family farmers invented capitalism.
 Corporations are private property, but they are not free enterprise.
-You have to constantly be on guard against the state and corporations, which are both trying to be in control.
+You have to constantly be on guard against the state and corporations, which are both trying to control everything.

 I’m teaching you to use free and open source technology to build up your own capital, your own private property that you own and control.
 Exercise your self determination, your free enterprise.
 Create something valuable and trade your arts and crafts in the world wide free marketplace.